Ely, Cambridgeshire: Notable buildings

-St Mary's Vicarage, better known locally as Cromwell's House, is a Grade II* listed building of mainly sixteenth-century plaster-frame construction although there exist some stone arches, c.
+St Mary's Vicarage, better known locally as Cromwell's House, is a Grade II* listed building of mainly 16th century plaster-frame construction although there exist some stone arches, c.
 1380.
 A plaque on the front of the house records that this is "Cromwell House, the residence of Oliver Cromwell from 1636 to 1647 when collector of Ely Tithes".
 Between 1843 and 1847 the house was the Cromwell Arms public house and it was restored in 1905 when it was given its "timbered appearance".
 The house was opened as a re-creation of seventeenth-century living and a tourist information centre on 6 December 1990.
 The former Ely Gaol is a late seventeenth-century Grade II listed building which since has been the Ely museum.
 From the thirteenth century, buildings on this site have been; a private house, a tavern and—since 1836 when the Bishop transferred his thirteenth-century prison from Ely Porta—the Bishop's Gaol.
 It was a registry office prior to becoming a museum.

 The Maltings is another of Ely's distinguishing buildings.
 Built in 1868 as part of Ebenezer William Harlock's brewery complex, the Maltings was used to process locally grown barley into Malt for brewing.
 The Maltings is located on Ely's Waterside and has since left its brewing days behind.
 It is now a venue that hosts live events and entertainment as well as private functions such as weddings and business conferences.

 The Maltings is also home to the Ely-Ribe Tapestry.
 The Ely-Ribe Tapestry was commissioned in 2004 to mark the 50th Anniversary of the twinning of the two towns; Ely in Cambridgeshire England and Ribe in Jutland, Denmark.
 The designer, Ullrich described the Tapestry as "a portrait of two different cities in two different countries".

 The Lamb Hotel is a Grade II listed building which is prominently situated on the corner of Lynn Road and High Street 100 yd north of the west end of the cathedral.
 The hotel was erected as a coaching house on the site of the previous Lamb Inn during 1828 and 1829.
 At that time it had stabling for 30 horses and a lock-up for two coaches.
 In 1906 it had five bedrooms for the landlord, 15 rooms for lodgers, room for 15 horses and 12 vehicles.
 In 2007 it had 31 rooms for guests.
 It is claimed that an inn has existed on the site since Bishop Fordham's survey between 1416 and 1417.
 It is also claimed that an inn existed on the site in 1690, but no earlier.